International Climate Finance: UK aid for low-carbon development

 In 2015 the UK government committed to increasing its climate finance by 50%, to at least £5.8 billion over the five years to 2020-21, including at least £1.7 billion in 2020.
 In addition to being the UK’s primary instrument for funding international action on climate change, the ICF is also an instrument for influencing others to support global action on climate change.

 In 2014, ICAI conducted a review of the UK’s International Climate Fund which looked at climate change adaptation, low-carbon development, and forestry.
-This review focuses on just one of these outcomes – low-carbon development – in order to allow for a deeper assessment of performance.
+This review focuses on low-carbon development to allow for a deeper assessment of performance.
 Adaptation to climate change is excluded, as it was partially covered by the recent ICAI review on building resilience to natural disasters, and the forestry objective is excluded as it involves a much smaller investment.

-- Does the ICF’s approach to low-carbon development reflect the needs of developing countries and the UK’s international commitments to climate finance?
+- Does the UK’s approach to low-carbon development reflect the needs of developing countries and its international commitments to climate finance?

-- How effective is the ICF at promoting low-carbon development?
+- How effective is UK International Climate Finance at promoting investment in low-carbon development?

 - How well do UK investments in low-carbon development promote and reflect learning and evidence?